oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

  Accept the Type *HTTP* .
 In the *URL* field type the HTTP endpoint for the service exposed by *myserver* on the compute instance.
 At this moment, it is the same endpoint you have used in the browser to access the service because right now the compute instance has a public IP and the network configuration allows that direct traffic.
 With the API Gateway handling the inbound traffic, we can restrict network access to the VM - as long of course as the API Gateway can make requests to it.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-createdeployment2.png 1200 740 "createdeployment2" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-createdeployment2.png 1200 740 "Define a route in the deployment - to handle of a specific URL path and HTTP methods using a specific backend" %}

 Click on button *Next* to go to an overview of the definition of the deployment.
 Click on *Save* on this third page to create deployment with its single route.

 It takes a little while for the API Gateway to be updated with the deployment.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-createdeployment4.png 1200 564 "createdeployment4" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-createdeployment4.png 1200 564 "The deployment has been created and activated and the public endpoint is available" %}

 ### Update Network Security and Invoke API